alexagranov/pretty_pin/README.md

 base34
 ======
-base34 is currently just a simple module for mixing in methods to convert between base10 and base34 numbers.
+base34 is a simple Ruby module for mixing in methods to convert between base10 and base34 numbers.

 Applications of base34 could include, but are not limited to:
 - gift/promotion/discount/redemption code generation